-This article is Part 3 in the Exploring Orchestral Music series.
+This article is Part 1 in the Classical Playlists on Spotify and Apple Music series.

 Introduction: The Rise of Streaming

 Streaming is now the primary way that most people listen to music.
 According to the Recording Industry Association of America, streaming now accounts for 79% of U.S. music industry revenues 1.

 Classical music has lagged behind in the overall trend towards streaming: a report covered by the BBC in 2019 showed that in the UK, CD sales were still dominant (and growing) in the classical genre.
 Classical streaming was much smaller as a proportion of the UK market (about a quarter of sales compared to two thirds overall) but catching up quickly.
 In fact, year over year growth in classical streaming was reported to be 42% compared to 33% for streaming overall.
 A recent article from Ludwig van Toronto exploring the same figures in-depth speculated that “those figures are generally recognized to represent existing classical music lovers.
 Streaming is the way to get that new blood the classical music world is always looking for.”

 So — continuing the train of thought from my last post — when someone searches for “classical” in their streaming service of choice, what do they find?

 If they’re listening to some of the most popular classical or orchestral playlists on Spotify or Apple Music, you won’t hear many pieces by composers of colour, or women composers.
 In some cases you won’t hear them at all.
 In many cases, your chances of hearing such composers is two to three times higher at a local US symphony than it is on the top classical playlists on these major streaming platforms.

 Summary: Classical Playlist Analysis